hleveillegauvin/weather/README.md

 An API key is needed to use the weather tool.
 You can signup for an API key at: http://openweathermap.org/appid.
 After signing-up online, you’ll receive your API key by email.

-The following command can be used to add your key:
+The following command can be used to add your key (where you enter your own key):

     weather -k 6ff3595d244317ecf2a4a17976e7XXXX